Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Group Relative Policy Optimization

-DRL employs the MDP framework, where agents learn optimal policies by maximizing cumulative rewards through state-action value functions approximated by neural networks.
+DRL centers on the MDP framework, where an agent learns an optimal policy by maximizing cumulative reward, guided by state-action value functions approximated with neural networks.
 PPO stands as a prominent policy gradient algorithm in DRL that addresses the instability of traditional policy optimization methods through a constrained update mechanism.
 Introduced by OpenAI in 2017 \cite{PPO}, PPO's core innovation lies in its clipped surrogate objective function, which restricts policy changes by limiting the ratio between new and old policy probabilities to a predefined interval, effectively creating a trust region that prevents destructively large updates.

 GRPO is a nontrivial variant of PPO \cite{PPO}.
 Unlike PPO, GRPO offers the distinct benefit of reduced resource demands during training, as noted in \cite{GRPO}.
 Specifically, GRPO replaces the resource-intensive critic network of PPO with a set of trajectories, collectively termed a ``group''.
 The advantage function for a policy is therefore calculated using relative advantage functions within the group.
-This advantage is then used to update the actor (policy) network through stochastic gradient descent.
+This advantage is then used to update the actor network through stochastic gradient descent.
 This framework is shown in Fig. \ref{FGRPO}.